balfieri/cordic/README.md

 </p>

 <p>
-The default freal container T is int64_t and the default floating-point format is double.
+The default freal container T is int64_t and the default floating-point format for any constants is double.
 These are the same defaults as for Cordic<>.
 If you use freal<> as your number type, then you'll pick up these defaults.
 </p>

 <p>